Intermittent Fasting Calculator

 How It Works

 Intermittent fasting restricts eating to a set window each day.
-The 16:8 protocol means 16 hours of fasting and an 8-hour eating window — the most popular and sustainable option.
+The 16:8 protocol means 16 hours of fasting and an 8-hour eating window - the most popular and sustainable option.
 The 18:6, 20:4, and OMAD (One Meal a Day, approximately 23:1) protocols progressively narrow the eating window.
+Weekly protocols like 5:2 and ADF alternate between fasting and normal eating days.
 This calculator takes your preferred first meal time and calculates your entire daily schedule, including when to stop eating and when your fasting window begins and ends.
+Use the weekly planner to mix protocols across different days, and the workout tab to optimise your training around your eating window.

 Quick Reference